 A female researcher in a full body hazmat suit, face mask and gloves is working in a lab.

 Tuberculosis is curable and preventable – why do millions still die?

 Over the last 100 years, tuberculosis research has saved millions of lives but it has failed to curb the epidemic.
-While some recent scientific developments are promising, progress is slow, and the tuberculosis health crisis is escalating.
+While some recent scientific developments are promising, progress is slow, and the tuberculosis health crisis persists.
 Here’s what you need to know.

+A female researcher in a full body hazmat suit, face mask and gloves is working in a lab.